joshevensen/getnovelize/content/privacy.md

+---
+title: "Privacy Policy"
+description: "We keep your information safe.
+Please read our privacy policy to see what we do with the data you provide us with.
+Contact us if you have any questions!"
+---

 Novelize constitutes the Novelize Writing App and its associated website.
 It is Novelize’s policy to respect your privacy regarding any information we may collect while operating our website and app.

 ## Website visitors